Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 Rack Resiliency is setup using an Ansible playbook.
 This playbook is executed during [Management Node Personalization](../configuration_management/Management_Node_Personalization.md).
-There are separate personalizations for master and storage nodes to setup rack resiliency.

 For setting up rack resiliency the following stages are executed by the Ansible playbook: